Medically reviewed by Drugs.com. Last updated on July 8, 2020.

 Paget’s Disease of Bone

-The recommended dose of Miacalcin injection for treatment of postmenopausal osteoporosis in women greater than 5 years postmenopause is 100 International Units (0.5 mL) per day administered subcutaneously or intramuscularly.
+The recommended dose of Miacalcin injection for treatment of postmenopausal osteoporosis in women greater than 5 years postmenopause is 100 USP Units (0.5 mL) per day administered subcutaneously or intramuscularly.
 The minimum effective dose of Miacalcin injection for the prevention of vertebral bone mineral density loss has not been established.

 Preparation and Administration